Vettabase/awesome-mariadb/README.md

 All the activity listed in the previous point are normal and spontaneously happen in a community.

-Let's grow MariaDB community to see an increase in this kind of activities, and let's show support towards resources that aim to work well with MariaDB.
+Let's grow the MariaDB community to see an increase in this kind of activities, and let's show support towards resources that aim to work well with MariaDB.

 [Make it so!](https://memory-alpha.fandom.com/wiki/Make_It_So)